Bionic Organs/Devices/Limbs Wireless Charging

 A wave to the left: the drone moves to the left.
 A wave to the right: the drone turns right.
 Clench your hand into a fist and it lands gently on the table.
 No, not crazy talk; reality.
 Empa researchers headed by Frank Clemens from the Laboratory for High-Performance Ceramics have devised a sensor made of piezo-resistive fibers and incorporated it into a wristband that registers the hand's movements.
 The piezo-resistive fiber is electroconductive, recognizes a change in shape and converts it into an electrical signal, which can then be read by a terminal device and interpreted accordingly.
 This means that robots can be moved with a simple point of the finger, for instance.

 Although motion sensors are nothing new, until now movements were primarily recorded using visual sensors (such as cameras), accelerometers and gyroscopes (for rotational movements).
 This manner of registering movements, however, requires large, clear movements within a particular speed range that are, by and large, unnatural for humans.
 The new Empa sensor, on the other hand, responds to the minutest of natural movements made "off the cuff".
 Nonetheless, Clemens doesn't want to do away with previous technologies.
 "It takes a combination of different sensors to develop new concepts.
 Only then can we spot and use movements that weren't detectable with previous technologies."
-Combining acceleration, rotation and orientation with the new fiber sensor would facilitate completely new "commands" to control technical devices – whether it be a drone or the garage door.
+Combining acceleration, rotation and orientation sensors with the new fiber sensor would facilitate completely new "commands" to control technical devices – whether it be a drone or the garage door.

 Algorithms "translate" movements